 PHOENIX

-Phoenix is Rocket Propulsion Laboratory's flagship liquid bipropellant rocket.
+Phoenix is Rocket Propulsion Laboratory's liquid rocket.
 Using a liquid methane and liquid oxygen propellant mixture, Phoenix aims to demonstrate the viability of launch vehicles that use propellants manufacturable on the surface of Mars.
 Leveraging these resources is crucial to future long-term human exploration and settlement of the Red Planet.

 HEIGHT